escanda/blankpage/src/content/blog/abducted.md

 So yes, in 2023 I was abducted by Javier Gonzarri and Belen or Judith aliases.
 They are CNI and Police officers.
 Their method speaks by itself: hummilating and inducing to suicide candidates while they take advantage of them by remembering before lessons: it is their way to recall subjects while they entertain themselves.
-I was even brought to Homeland Security and National Security of the USA while I oversaw with them conversations with personalities like Trump, Biden or Pedro Sanchez.
+I was even brought to Homeland Security and National Security of the USA while I oversaw with them conversations with personalities like Trump, Biden or Pedro Sanchez: you couldn't listen to the running voice but only the opponent.

 I even walked along the USAF and got to know in lodge the sound of extraterrestrial life: those are lovely and sound like high pitched multitonal voice.
 Even then, they get killed as soon as they reach earth for whatever reasons.
 In my honest opinion it is mad stuff but hey, who cares as you say in America.